Blazorise/Blazorise.Articles/news/2024-08-22-release-notes-161/post.md

 ### Datagrid Detail Row Click

 Addressed the issue of disabling row clicks on the DataGrid's multi-selection checkbox.
-The solution involves using ClickStopPropagation to prevent click events from propagating when clicking near the checkbox.
-When the checkbox is actually clicked, the OnMultiSelectCheckClicked event is used to manually invoke HandleClick.
-To maintain the necessary functionality, a multiSelectPreventRowClick option was added to prevent triggering the DetailRow, while allowing other actions to continue as expected.
+The solution involves using `ClickStopPropagation` to prevent click events from propagating when clicking near the checkbox.
+When the checkbox is actually clicked, the `OnMultiSelectCheckClicked` event is used to manually invoke `HandleClick`.
+To maintain the necessary functionality, a `multiSelectPreventRowClick` option was added to prevent triggering the DetailRow, while allowing other actions to continue as expected.

 ### Autocomplete with Cropper

-Resolved issues with Autocomplete when used alongside Cropper.
-The problem was that cropper events were not properly disposed of, leading to conflicts with input elements that were listening for + and - keys.
+Resolved issues with `Autocomplete` when used alongside Cropper.
+The problem was that cropper events were not properly disposed of, leading to conflicts with input elements that were listening for `+` and `-` keys.
 We have reported the issue to the Cropper team, who then fixed it.
 The Blazorise was subsequently updated to incorporate this fix.

 ## Additional Improvements